New Irish stamps celebrate Christy Moore, Lisa Hannigan, Hozier and Sinéad O’Connor

 A donation will be made for every stamp booklet sold to the Irish Music Industry Covid-19 Emergency Relief Fund, created to assist Irish music creators experiencing financial need.

-To mark the launch of the new stamps, music fans across Ireland and the world are invited to a virtual ‘festival’ of unique performances by the featured singer songwriters in Dublin’s GPO at 8pm this evening (Thursday) at anpost.com/festival.
-The virtual gig can also be viewed for the next four weeks.
+To mark the launch of the new stamps, music fans across Ireland and the world were invited to a virtual ‘festival’ of unique performances by the featured singer songwriters in Dublin’s GPO last night.

+The virtual gig can also be viewed for the next four weeks at anpost.com/festival.

-In addition to outstanding performances by Lisa Hannigan, Hozier and Christy Moore, Spoken Word artist Natalya O’Flaherty performs ‘3 Babies’, written by Sinead O Connor, in the 40 minute show, produced by Fuel.
+In addition to outstanding performances by Lisa Hannigan, Hozier and Christy Moore, Spoken Word artist Natalya O’Flaherty performed ‘3 Babies’, written by Sinead O Connor, in the 40 minute show, produced by Fuel.

 Speaking during his performance in the GPO courtyard, Hozier said “To be on an Irish stamp is such an honour and in such incredible company too.”
 Asked by presenter MayKay how he coped with the Covid-19 Lockdowns he said: ”By re-connecting with the sense of local community, people around me, walking, swimming in the sea, applying a sense of gratefulness to what I could engage with and what I could achieve, and I hope to take a lot of that with me.”